North Korea fires more projectiles as nuclear talks stall

 South Korea's military had said the flight data of the July missiles showed similarities to the Russian-made Iskander, a solid-fuel, nuclear capable missile that is highly manoeuvrable and travels on lower trajectories compared to conventional ballistic weapons, improving its chances of evading missile defence systems.
 The North last week also conducted two test firings of what it described as a new multiple rocket launcher system.

-South Korea's government had no immediate statement on the North's launches.
-The office of South Korean President Moon Jae-in said his chief national security adviser, Chung Eui-yong, will hold an emergency meeting with the country's defence minister and spy chief on Tuesday to discuss the launches.
+Analysts say the new North Korean weapons, which are fired from vehicles and difficult to detect before launch, would significantly enhance its ability to strike targets in all of South Korea.

-Japan's Defence Ministry said the launches did not pose an immediate threat to the country's security.
+Choi Hyun-soo, spokeswoman of South Korea's Defence Ministry, said the North's launches go against the spirit of a bilateral military agreement reached last year to reduce conventional threats.
+The office of South Korean President Moon Jae-in said his chief national security adviser, Chung Eui-yong, held an emergency meeting with the country's defence minister and spy chief on Tuesday to discuss the launches.

-South Korea's Defence Ministry on Monday didn't initially confirm the start of the joint military exercises before Defence Minister Jeong Kyeong-doo told a parliamentary hearing that the drills had begun.
-Jeong did not provide specific details about the drills, which were expected to be computer simulated and not involve actual combat troops and equipment.
+Japan said the projectiles did not reach its territorial waters or exclusive economic zone.
+Tokyo's defence minister, Takeshi Iwaya, said the North's efforts to advance its missile capabilities are a serious threat to the region.

-The North's launches came a day after Moon, a dovish liberal, made a nationalistic call for economic co-operation between the Koreas while denouncing Japan's imposition of trade curbs on the South amid an escalating diplomatic row.
+South Korea's Defence Ministry has not provided details about the drills, which were expected to be computer simulated and not involve actual combat troops and equipment.

-Moon's insistence that a "peace economy" by the Koreas would be able to erase Japan's comparative economic superiority by "one burst" drew instant criticism from conservatives, who accused the president of ignoring the North's weapons tests.
+Shin Beomchul, a senior analyst from Seoul's Asan Institute for Policy Studies, said North Korea is trying to strengthen its bargaining position with Washington, which has so far rejected Pyongyang's demands for sanctions relief in return for piecemeal steps toward partially surrendering its nuclear capabilities.

-The allies have scaled down their major military exercises since the first summit between Kim and President Donald Trump June 2018 in Singapore to create space for diplomacy.
-But the North insists even the downsized drills violate agreements between Kim and Trump.
+By demonstrating weapons that directly threaten South Korea but not the U.S. mainland or its Pacific territories, North Korea is also dialing up pressure on Seoul to coax major concessions from the Washington on behalf of Pyongyang, Shin said.

-Nuclear negotiations have stalemated since the collapse of the second Trump-Kim summit in Vietnam in February over disagreements in exchanging sanctions relief and disarmament.
+The allies have scaled down their major military exercises since last year as Trump and Kim began their nuclear summitry.
+But the North insists even the downsized drills violate agreements between the leaders.